 By 1830 the records reveal that there were possibly 28 churches affiliated with Big Hatchie Association: 4 in Fayette County, 8 in Hardeman, 3 in Haywood, 3 in Madison, 4 in McNairy, 4 in Shelby, and 2 in Tipton.

 In 1839 the association began supporting 3 men, Griffin, Wright, and Day, to ride as missionaries within the association.
-In 1850 BHBA began working with the 80,000 to 90,000 Indians in the area.
+In 1850 BHBA began working with the 80,000 to 90,000 Native Americans in the area.
 In 1849 BHBA began support of foreign missionaries in cooperation with the Southern Baptist Convention Foreign Mission Board.
 In 1875 a proposal was made to locate Union University in Jackson, Tennessee.
 Big Hatchie took the lead in supporting the proposal and pledged more than her share of the needed funds.

 The land area that was originally Big Hatchie Association is now 12 Tennessee Baptist Associations.